Legionaries of Christ: Renewal

 The Legion underwent a visitation by the Vatican and a process of renewal through a series of discussions revolving around the charism of the movement, the relationship of the congregation to the lay movement, and the place of both within the Church.

 In 2006, Maciel was investigated by the Holy See and suspended from his ministry, initially over breaches of celibacy.
 This followed public revelations that he had sexually abused minors, which were later confirmed.
 The Legion's additional vow of "charity" had been used to induce secrecy, promising not to criticize superiors.
 This was lifted by Pope Benedict XVI in December 2007.

 Cardinal Velasio De Paolis was delegated to examine the Legionaries' constitutions and conduct a visitation of its lay affiliate Regnum Christi in 2012.
 On October 19, 2012, De Paolis published a cover letter for a summary of the Regnum Christi's charism which he had approved as a working document.

-Under the guidance of Cardinal Velasio De Paolis, the congregation announced the order's Extraordinary General Chapter in Rome in January 2014, for a "total restructuring".
+Under the guidance of Cardinal Velasio De Paolis, the congregation announced the congregation's Extraordinary General Chapter in Rome in January 2014, for a "total restructuring".
 Apologies to the victims were issued and a compensation commission established.
 In 2019, new statutes were adopted introducing collegial leadership and more transparent community life to prevent possible abuses in the future.

 The Legion completed a five-year renewal process that included a revision of its constitutions, which were approved during an extraordinary general chapter.
 The entire congregation revised the Constitutional document under the direction of a central committee and presented a final version to the new Pope Francis.
 On 4 November 2014, after an extensive process of the reform of the Legionaries of Christ, the Vatican approved the congregation's amended constitutions.

 In December 2019, the organization accepted responsibility for 175 cases of child sexual abuse by 33 priests, including 60 minors who were abused by Marcial Maciel.
 However, Archbishop Rogelio Cabrera López, head of the Episcopal Conference of Mexico, said on December 22, 2019, that the report is "late and incomplete": "How is it possible that the founder committed crimes for 70 years and no one ever said anything?"

 10 years after the Holy See took over the Legion, in an address directed to Legionaries during their General Chapter of 2020 and to the General Assemblies of Regnum Christi held during the same period, Pope Francis recognized the progress made in their renewal saying: "The new Constitutions and the new Statutes are truly 'new,' be it because they reflect a new spirit and a new vision of religious life, consistent with Vatican Council II and the directions of the Holy See, be it because they are the product of a three-year endeavor, in which all your communities were involved and which has led to a change in mentality."